open-eio/sprint-005/README.md

 Note that 'pipefile' is a 'named pipe' that we've created for our process.
 In order to avoid excessive reads/writes to the system, it may be optimal to use the same pipefile for all processes.

-(Although: we'll need to figure out whether, if something goes wrong in the 'read' process, we might want to delete the named pipe ... we don't want to be receiving data written to it previously ...
-I don't know how long it's stored in memory ... etc.)

 Now, let's gather everything we've written to the named pipe, and put it into one combined JSON packet: